Ministry-for-Primary-Industries/FarmEmissionsModel/README.md

 ### 2. Install R Environment

-This codebase is built with and intended to be run on R v4.4.2.
+This codebase is built with and intended to be run on R v4.4.3.
 The R environment is managed with [renv](https://rstudio.github.io/renv/).

-- Install R v4.4.2
+- Install R v4.4.3
 - (Optional) Install RStudio and launch via `FarmEmissionsModel.Rproj`
 - Run the following in the R console to install dependencies:
     ```R
     install.packages("renv")
     renv::restore()
     ```
+- Note an apppropriate version of Rtools may be required to compile libraries specified in the renv lockfile.
 ### 3. Add Farm Data

 Farm data inputs must conform to the [FEM data specification](https://www.mpi.govt.nz/dmsdocument/67533 "Click to download data specfication").